MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-install-hadoop.md

 10. Click **Activate**.
 Activation prepares Microsoft R Open to be used by the cluster.

 11. Click the MRS 8.0.0-1 **Distribute** button.
-Microsoft R Services will be distributed to all the nodes of your cluster.
+Microsoft R Server will be distributed to all the nodes of your cluster.
 When the distribution is complete, the **Distribute** button is replaced with an **Activate** button.

 12. Click **Activate**.
-Activation prepares Microsoft R Services to be used by the cluster.
+Activation prepares Microsoft R Server to be used by the cluster.

 When you have installed the parcels, download, install, and run the Revolution Custom Service Descriptor as follows: